Vermont Small Business Health Insurance Options

 The government regulators in Washington and Montpelier have crammed health insurance policies full of mandatory coverages and requirements, which make little sense to many workers.

-Traditional health insurance, for example, requires that carriers include coverage for drug and alcohol addictions, mental health, and maternity benefits, which many workers do not need or want
+Traditional health insurance requires that carriers include coverage for drug and alcohol addictions, mental health, and maternity benefits, which many workers do not need or want

 This makes them less efficient and more expensive than they should be.